Hadeer-Nabil/sentiment_analysis_classifier_Flask_api/README.md

 sentiment polarity labels

 The API get request /predict
-will retrun whether a comment is positive or negative
+will return whether a comment is positive or negative

 Example : http://127.0.0.1:5000/predict?comment="this is good"
 will return "Postive" as response